 Cinnamon is the default desktop environment of Linux Mint.
-Unlike Unity in Ubuntu, Cinnamon is more traditional but elegant looking desktop environment with bottom panel and app menu etc. No, you don’t need to install Linux Mint just for trying Cinnamon.
-In this tutorial we shall see how to install Cinnamon in Ubuntu 17.04, 16.04 and 14.04.
+Unlike Unity in Ubuntu, Cinnamon is more traditional but elegant looking desktop environment with the bottom panel and app menu etc. You don’t need to install Linux Mint just for trying Cinnamon.
+In this tutorial, we shall see how to install Cinnamon in Ubuntu 17.04, 16.04 and 14.04.

 There used to be a-sort-of official PPA from Cinnamon team for Ubuntu but it doesn’t exist anymore.
-Don’t loose heart.
+Don’t lose heart.
 There is an unofficial PPA available and it works perfectly.
 This PPA consists of the latest Cinnamon version.

 Open a terminal and use the following commands:

-sudo add-apt-repository ppa:lestcape/cinnamon sudo apt-get update sudo apt-get install cinnamon
+sudo add-apt-repository ppa:embrosyn/cinnamon sudo apt update && sudo apt install cinnamon

-It will download files of around 130 MB in size (if I remember correctly).
+It will download files of around 150 MB in size (if I remember correctly).
 This also provides you with Nemo (Nautilus fork) and Cinnamon Control Center.
-These bonus stuff gives a closer feel of Linux Mint.
+This bonus stuff gives a closer feel of Linux Mint.

 Once you have installed Cinnamon, log out of the current session.
 At the login screen, click on the Ubuntu symbol beside the username: